gvwilson/thirdbit/src/fiction/iffy/index.md

 The Ecologist snorted.
 "Nope."
+He turned to Wales.
+"What about you?
+What d'you think is down there?"

+"The past.
+Maybe the future, too.
+After all these years,
+I really don't know."
+Wales looked at Iffy.
+"We'll try to give you as much time as we can."

+She nodded.
+"You oughta know,
+Cap'n Kerse is with 'em.
+Her youngers were on th' *Taroona* when…"
+She let the sentence trail off.

+"Yeah."
+Wales looked at Edson.
+"We should get going."

-He oophed as she hugged him.
+Edson oophed as Iffy hugged him.
 "Don't do anythin' stupid,"
 she said fiercely.

 He chuckled into her ear.
 "Don't *you*."
-They squeezed each other once more, and then he turned to the bears.
+They squeezed each other once more, and then he turned to Wales and the bears.
-"Aright, let's get goin'."
+"Aright, let's go say hello."

-Iffy watched the foursome head downhill, wondering if it was just by chance that the two modified bears kept themselves between their unmodified partner and Edson.
+Iffy watched them head downhill, wondering if it was just by chance that the two modified bears kept themselves between their unmodified partner and the two humans.
 The Marines' infrared would spot them immediately, but even as she had the thought, schematics and false-color visualizations flashed through her head.
 The tweaked bears' tech would dampen and modify their heat signatures to make them look like half a dozen arctic rabbits fleeing from their unmodified companion.
-As for Edson—
+As for Edson and Wales—

 She shook her head.
 It didn't matter.